southwestmogrown/Section-2-Resources/Module-6-Resources/group_project_resources/Flask-Group-Project.md

 You may not clone a project you have already cloned at App Academy.
-You do want to have a diverse portfolio, so a site that is really similar to something you already clones is also not allowed (if you cloned AirBnb already, Couchsurfing is too similar a site to clone!)
+You do want to have a diverse portfolio, so a site that is really similar to something you already cloned is also not allowed (if you cloned AirBnb already, Couchsurfing is too similar a site to clone!)